 - Necessary for compliance with a legal obligation - Some data must be processed to comply with legislative or regulatory requirements.
 This includes examples such as tax, national insurance, statutory sick pay, statutory maternity pay, family leave and work permits, as well as criminal history checks and equal opportunities monitoring.
 This includes ‘statute’ (i.e. Acts) and ‘common law’, which covers things like contract law and duty of care.

 - Necessary for legitimate interests – This is only used where processing that we wish to undertake doesn’t quite fit under the other conditions.
-For example, calls made to our HR support teams (which are recorded for audit and training purposes), supporting organisational development activities (such as reorganisations, or for talent management purposes) and where you appear in images or videos used for promotional purposes.
+For example, calls made to our HR support teams (which are recorded for audit and training purposes), supporting organisational development activities (such as reorganisations, or for talent management purposes), where you appear in images or videos used for promotional purposes as well as telematic and video data when driving corporate vehicles.

 A separate set of conditions apply to processing of ‘special categories’ of data due to their increased sensitivity.
 For example, this includes racial or ethnic origin, sexuality and medical information.
 Whilst we do process some data that fall within these categories, it is typically given to us by you, voluntarily, under one of the following conditions: